wneessen/go-mail/README.md

 my [JS-Mailer](https://github.com/wneessen/js-mailer) project.
 It quickly evolved into a full-fledged mail library.

+Parts (especially the msgWriter) of this library have been ported from the [GoMail](https://github.com/go-mail/mail) which seems to not be maintained anymore.

 **This library is "WIP" an should not be considered "production ready", yet.**

 go-mail follows idiomatic Go style and best practice.
 It's only dependency is the Go Standard Library.